 “Love-and Adderall – Rediscovered”

-While the boyfriend expounded the use of ADHD drugs as a weight loss fix for his patients, I hid my refill of Adderall, and kept my mouth shut.
+While the boyfriend expounded the use of ADHD drugs as a skinny fix for his patients, I hid my refill of Adderall, and kept my mouth shut.
 Breaking the news about the diagnosis would have to wait.

 This is bliss.
 I am in love, and it has been ages since I had someone I actually looked forward to being with.
 Cupid is kind.